-Imagine if with a single gesture, in a matter of seconds, you could know if your tomato is truly nutrient-rich.
-If your carrot has developed its full beta-carotene potential.
-If your soil is doing what you hope it is.
-If your foliar fertilization has worked—before you see it in the harvest.
+Imagine if, with a single flick of the wrist, you could know in seconds whether your tomato is truly nutrient-rich.
+Whether your carrot has developed its full beta-carotene potential.
+Whether your soil is doing what you hope it is.
+Whether your foliar fertilization has worked—before you see it in the harvest.

-This instrument exists.
+Such an instrument exists.
 It costs between 20 and 350 Euros.
-It fits in any pocket.
-And it is used worldwide in regenerative agriculture as one of the most important tools.
+It fits in any jacket pocket.
+And it is used worldwide in regenerative agriculture as one of the most important tools available.

 The Brix value—named after the German scientist Adolf Ferdinand Wenceslaus Brix—measures the density of plant sap, meaning how many dissolved solids it contains.
 Originally developed to measure sugar content in the sugar beet industry, it has taken on an entirely new significance in regenerative agriculture.

-This is because sugar accounts for only about half of the dissolved solids in plant sap.
+This is because sugar only accounts for about half of the dissolved solids in plant sap.
 The other half consists of minerals, amino acids, enzymes, hormones, and phytochemicals.
-Nutrient density in plant sap consists of about half assimilated sugars and half dissolved organic matter and mineral salts.
+Nutrient density in plant sap comprises about half assimilated sugar and half dissolved organic matter and mineral salts.

-This means that a high Brix value doesn't just indicate sweet plant sap.
-It indicates a plant that is fully and balancedly nourished—with sugar as an energy source, with minerals as building blocks, and with phytochemicals for protection.
+This means: A high Brix value doesn't just indicate sweet plant sap.
+It shows a plant that is fully and balancedly nourished—with sugar as an energy source, with minerals as building blocks, and with phytochemicals for protection.

-Here lies one of the most fascinating and, at the same time, practical connections in regenerative agriculture.
+Here lies one of the most fascinating and practical connections in regenerative agriculture.

 As early as 1969, Francis Chaboussou described how sick plants attract pests and diseases and enable their spread.
-Imbalanced nourished plants cannot reach their full photosynthetic potential.
-This also leads to incomplete protein synthesis: instead of complex protein molecules, short-chain amino acids are increasingly formed, which are particularly attractive to aphids and other sucking insects.
+Unbalancedly nourished plants cannot realize their full photosynthetic potential.
+This also leads to incomplete protein synthesis: instead of complex protein molecules, more short-chain amino acids are produced, which are particularly attractive to aphids and other sap-sucking insects.

-US entomologist Dr. Tom Dykstra has discovered in more than 20 years of research that the Brix of leaf sap not only correlates with the health status, stress resistance, and nutrient density of the examined plant—it also explains any insect infestation.
+US entomologist Dr. Tom Dykstra, over more than 20 years of research, found that the Brix of leaf sap not only correlates with the health, stress resistance, and nutrient density of the examined plant—it also explains any insect infestation.

-Specifically, this means: A plant with a low Brix value is an invitation to pests.
+Specifically, this means: A plant with a low Brix value is an invitation for pests.
 A plant with a high Brix value protects itself.

-John Kempf—one of the formative figures in regenerative agriculture—has built on this to develop the so-called Plant Health Pyramid.
-According to studies, plants begin to shine as soon as they reach a certain level of health.
-From this point on, they develop natural resistance to diseases and insect pests.
+John Kempf—one of the influential figures in regenerative agriculture—developed the so-called Plant Health Pyramid based on this.
+Studies show that plants begin to thrive once they reach a certain level of health.
+From this point on, they develop natural resistance to diseases and pests.

 This leaf sheen—the visible sign of a vital, well-nourished plant—is known to anyone who has ever seen a truly healthy plant.
-It is no coincidence.
+It is not a coincidence.
 It is a measurable result.

-The best-known orientation scale goes back to Dr. Carey Reams—an American agronomist and biochemist who has been studying the connection between soil fertility and plant health for decades.
+The most well-known reference scale dates back to Dr. Carey Reams—an American agronomist and biochemist who has been studying the relationship between soil fertility and plant health for decades.
 His Brix tables are now used worldwide in regenerative agriculture.

 The plant performs hardly any photosynthesis and has virtually no functioning immune system.
 It is susceptible to all pathogens, diseases, and pests.
-Unfortunately, this is the range in which a lot of conventionally grown vegetables are found.
+Unfortunately, this is the range in which a lot of conventionally grown vegetables fall.

 The plant has relatively good chances of survival.
 Pathogenic molds, algae, and fungi can no longer grow on it.
 It increasingly produces secondary plant compounds.
-The taste begins to become discernible.
+The taste begins to become noticeable.

 Fruits and vegetables reach a higher quality level.
-The plant can simultaneously supply the microorganisms in the soil and promote its own growth and immunity.
-Real nutrient density and real taste begin in this range.
+The plant can simultaneously supply microorganisms in the soil and promote its own growth and immunity.
+In this range, true nutrient density and real taste begin.

 The Reams reference table for vegetables: